ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

     babushka ivanvanderbyl:'external admin client.registered'

-This will register a new client for you to use locally, which means you need to copy this new client private key to your laptop/desktop.
+This will register a new client for you to use locally, which means you need to copy this new client's private key to your laptop/desktop.
 The command for this is: (on your laptop/desktop)

     mkdir ~/.chef